atidyshirt/University/SENG365/notes.md

 > IMPORTANT NOTE: Functions will use the scope of where they are declared, not where they are called or implemented.

-Using the following code will avoid these idiosyncrocies as they are blocked scoped:
+Using the following code will avoid these idiocies as they are blocked scoped:

 ```JavaScript
 let x = 1;